projectsbyif/openapis/pages/an-introduction-to-open-apis.md

 Upcoming new digital rights grant us more access and control over that data.

-By embracing Open APIs, powerful new services can exist that empower people in ways we can't yet imagine.
+By embracing Open APIs, powerful new services can exist that empower people in ways we can&rsquo;t yet imagine.

 ## Open APIs are an alternative to online portals and phone calls